 Israel Make Merry

-“In the ninth [month Sivan] Israel was answered by the Sea.
-And the ninth [seasonal] hour is the time of merriment, blessing, and joy.
-It is the hour of the afternoon prayer in which Elijah was answered, as is written: And it happened at the hour of the afternoon offering that Elijah the prophet approached (1 Kings 18:36) [cf. BT Berakhot 6b].
-It is a tradition to you that the ninth year of the Jubilee will be the most auspicious year, the ninth month, will be a month of favor, and it will be the most auspicious of months.
-The ninth day of the month will be the most auspicious day of the month, and the ninth hour of the day will be the most auspicious hour of hours.
-And the same occurs above, among the highest ones—the ninth is most auspicious” (Berit Menuḥa, cf. Ecclesiastes 7:14; BT Ta’anit 29a).
+“In the ninth [month (Sivan)] Israel was answered by the Sea.
+And the ninth [seasonal] hour is the time of merriment, blessing, and joy [‘when He is feeding the whole world, from the horned ox to the brood of vermin’ (BT Avodah Zarah 3b)].
+It is the hour of the [small] afternoon prayer in which Elijah was answered, as is written: And it happened at the hour of the afternoon offering that Elijah the prophet approached (1 Kings 18:36) [on the time of the small afternoon prayer, see BT Berakhot 26b].
+It is received tradition for you that the ninth year of the jubilee is the most auspicious year [see Leviticus 25:20–22], the ninth month is a month of favor, and it is the most auspicious of months.
+The ninth day of the month is the most auspicious day of the month, and the ninth hour of the day is the most auspicious hour of hours.
+And the same occurs above, among the supernal ones—the ninth is most auspicious” (Berit Menuḥa: Second Way: The Way of Love, Ninth Vowel).

-“On Rosh Hashanah, the left arm is aroused to welcome the Queen.
-The whole world is then in fear of Judgment, and the whole world has to be in complete repentance before the blessed Holy One.
-Later, on the ninth of the month [of Tishrei], the Queen comes and the palace retinue, Israel, make merry and immerse themselves in the river to purify themselves for the mating of the Queen, on the next day [Yom Kippur].
-For Her mating is accomplished by His placing His left hand under Her head, in accordance with, His left hand beneath my head, [his right hand embracing me] (Song of Songs 2:6).
+“On Rosh Hashanah, the left arm is aroused to welcome the Matronita.
+The whole world is then in fear of Judgment, and the whole world should be in complete repentance before the blessed Holy One.
+Later, on the ninth of the month [of Tishrei], the Matronita comes and the palace retinue—Israel—make merry and immerse themselves in the river to purify themselves for the coupling of the Matronita, on the next day [Yom Kippur].
+For Her coupling is accomplished by His placing His left hand under Her head, in accordance with, His left hand beneath my head, [his right hand embracing me] (Song of Songs 2:6).

-Then, on the tenth day Israel fast for their sins and are forgiven.
-For the Supernal Mother [Binah] looks kindly on Malkhut in the coupling and makes atonement for all of the retinue of the temple, Israel, since the left welcomes Her on this day, for the head of Malkhut rests on the left [hand]” (Zohar 3:213b, Ra’aya Meheimna Pineḥas).
+Then, on the tenth day Israel fast for their offenses and are forgiven.
+For Supernal Mother looks kindly on Malkhut in the coupling and makes atonement for all of the retinue of the Temple—Israel—since the left welcomes Her on this day, for the head of Malkhut rests on the left” (Zohar 3:213b, Ra’aya Meheimna Pineḥas).